dbane744/traffic_model/README.md

 -On creation, traffic lights are given a random number of ticks they will stay off for.
 This number is between 10 and 50.
 This is meant to simulate the fact that some traffic lights are more used/stay on green light for longer than others.

+-The 'overall average distance between vehicles' statistic in the statistic panel shows the average number of tiles there is between each vehicle and the vehicle in front of them.

 OPERATING INSTRUCTIONS